 Johnny Panic and the Bible of Dreams

-A collection of early prose stories, journalism and journal pieces exploring the themes of mental illness, creativity and gender, from one of the twentieth century’s most important writers.
+A collection of early prose stories, journalism and journal fragments exploring the themes of mental illness, creativity and gender, from one of the 20th century’s most idiosyncratic voices.

 We are temporarily only able to ship Faber Shop orders to addresses in the UK.